fshowalter/franksmovielog.com-v1/content/reviews/1145-harold-kumar-go-to-white-castle-2004.md

 venue_notes: Theatrical Version
 ---

 John Cho and Kal Penn play roommates who spend a Friday evening getting high, then set out on a quest for White Castle sliders.
-This unpretentious stoner-comedy has aged well, with it's racially-tinged social satire still resonating.
+This unpretentious stoner-comedy has aged well, with its racially-tinged social satire still resonating.
 Cho and Penn have great chemistry and the parade of cameos all kill, including an unrecognizable Christopher Meloni as a disfigured tow-truck driver.